yoanndelattre/Windows-Deployer-KVM-App/README.md

 &nbsp;

-### *Important: The project must be used only for the application.
+### *Important: The Scaleway project must be used only for the application.
 There should be no other instances or other storage volumes.*

 &nbsp;